holehouse-lab/PIMMS/README.md

 The freeze file format is very simple - it's a two-column file where the first column defines the freeze mode being used (right now, the only available mode is `C` for chain), and the second column is the chain ID of the chain to freeze.
 Each chain must be specified on a single line.
 A `#` symbol should precede any comments, and comments can be written in-line (i.e., after a specific ahin) or on their own line.

 Note that PIMMS will report on the freeze file status during setup.
-Finally, freeze files work both for *de novo* simulations and for simulations run from restart files with or without `EXTRA_CHAINS`.
+Finally, freeze files work both for *de novo* simulations and for simulations run from restart files with or without `EXTRA_CHAIN`.
 This becomes especially useful in that it enables you to design a specific starting configuration in an arbitrary restart file, and then freeze that configuration.

 #### Forbidden keywords